-If you are a business owner, it is vital that you and your employees understand what tax evasion is, and be aware of how you could inadvertantly aid tax evasion.
+If you are a business owner, it is vital that you and your employees understand what tax evasion is, and be aware of how you could inadvertently aid tax evasion.

-Follow these 5 steps to make sure your company avoids facilitating tax evasion
+5 steps to ensure your company avoids facilitating tax evasion:

-- Know who poses a high risk of tax evasion - For example, entities with complex tax planning structures necessitating high levels of secrecy, and payments received from unknown sources, both pose as high risk.
-Tax advisory, legal and financial service firms are also considered high risk, as well as, companies offering private wealth management.
+Entities with complex tax planning structures necessitating high levels of secrecy and payments received from unknown sources both pose a high risk.
+Tax advisory, legal and financial service firms are also considered high risk, as well as companies offering private wealth management.

-- Provide information and training - Your staff need to be clear on the rules of tax evasion and know what they must do to comply.
-A good way of doing this is by making it compulsory for your employees to complete an e-learning training course on tax evasion.
+Your staff need to be clear on the rules of tax evasion and know what they must do to comply, including .
+A good way of doing this is to make it compulsory for your employees to complete an e-learning training course on tax evasion.

-- Report it - Encourage your employees to report any knowledge or suspicion of tax evasion or other financial crimes, via your company's whistleblowing hotline or any other reporting channels you may have.
+Encourage your employees to report any knowledge or suspicion of tax evasion or other financial crimes via your company's whistle-blowing hotline or any other reporting channels you may have.